joakim666/logspout-logstash/README.md

 # logspout-logstash

-Modified by me in this fork to passthrough log messages already in JSON format and add the docker specific fields added.
+Modified by me in this fork to passthrough log messages already in JSON format with the docker specific fields added.

-Instead of creating a new JSON object and included the JSON-log message as escaped JSON in the 'message' field.
+Without this change log messages already in JSON format will be passed along as new JSON objects with the original JSON-log message as escaped JSON in the 'message' field.

 A minimalistic adapter for github.com/gliderlabs/logspout to write to Logstash UDP